 - Separate whites from yolks.

-- Add milk and vanilla extract and whisk slightly to combine.
+- Add milk and vanilla extract over the egg yolks and whisk slightly to combine.
 Sift flour and baking powder and mix to incorporate and set aside to whip the whites.

 - Add salt over the whites and start whipping until foamy.
 Add lemon juice and gradually incorporate sugar.